 Based on the research, microstructural conditions played a critical role in expansive soils' swelling-shrinking behavior and mechanical properties.
 It is not enough to identify the swelling potential that occurs in expansive soils using the initial conditions of the specimens.
 The variability of microstructural conditions due to particle orientation resulted in different swelling potentials in the specimen, even under the same initial conditions.
 Microstructural evolution occurred because of wetting-drying cycles experienced by the sample.
-As the wetting-drying cycle increases, the initial microstructural conditions disappeared, reorientation occurred, and a new arrangement of particles formed into a laminar structure.
-The evolution to form a laminar structure reduced the imbalance in the microstructural conditions, both the swelling potential and the swelling pressure showed values that tend to be constant, respectively 10% and 300 kPa.
+As the wetting-drying cycle increases, the initial microstructural conditions disappear, reorientation occurs, and a new arrangement of particles forms into a laminar structure.
+The evolution to form a laminar structure reduced the imbalance in the microstructure so that the CEC value could represent the final swelling potential.
+Under these microstructural conditions, both the swelling potential and the swelling pressure showed values that tend to be constant, respectively 10% and 300 kPa.
 Therefore, it is proposed that the wetting-drying cycle is a factor to be considered in analyzing the long-term behavior of swelling and shrinkage of expansive soils.